 - B. Notwithstanding any other provision of this section to the contrary, an administrator or supervisor of a school or local school system, or designee thereof, may disable the software program or online server that is being utilized technology protection measure that is being used to block access to material or take other reasonable steps for an adult or for a minor who provides written consent from his or her parent or guardian to enable access to the Internet for bona fide research or other lawful purpose. - C. Nothing in subsection B of this section shall be construed to permit any person to have access to material the character of which is illegal under federal or state law. - SECTION 10.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 29-110 of Title 70, unless there is created a duplication in numbering, reads as follows: - A. No later than April 1, 2026, each local governing body shall adopt a social media policy which shall: - 1. a. except as provided in subparagraph b of this paragraph, prohibit students from accessing social media platforms through the use of computer equipment, communications services, or Internet access that is operated, owned, leased, and made available to students by the local governing body, the school system, or a public school,
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 29-110 of Title 70, unless there is created a duplication in numbering, reads as follows: - A. No later than April 1, 2026, each local governing body shall adopt a social media policy which shall: - 1. a. except as provided in subparagraph b of this paragraph, prohibit students from accessing social media platforms through the use of computer equipment, communications services, or Internet access that is operated, owned, leased, and made available to

-- b. to the extent authorized by such social media policy, students shall be permitted to access social media platforms only: - (1) as directed by school personnel, - (2) for the exclusive purpose of accessing and utilizing age-appropriate educational resources, - (3) under the supervision of such school personnel, - (4) during the course of a school related activity; - 2.
-Establish appropriate measures to be taken when a student violates such policy; and - 3.
-Establish procedures for parents and legal guardians to: - a. request information from school personnel about what social media platforms have been or are intended to be accessed as provided in subparagraph b of paragraph 1 of this subsection, and - b. prohibit their child from accessing one or more social media platforms as provided in subparagraph b of paragraph 1 of this subsection. - B. A local governing body shall take such steps as it deems appropriate to implement and enforce its social media policy, which shall include, but shall not be limited to:
+1 students by the local governing body, the school 2 system, or a public school, to the extent authorized by such social media policy, 3 b.
+4 students shall be permitted to access social media 5 platforms only: as directed by school personnel, 6 (1)7 for the exclusive purpose of accessing and (2) utilizing age-appropriate educational resources, 8 (3) 9 under the supervision of such school personnel, 10 and 11 during the course of a school related activity; (4)12 2.
+Establish appropriate measures to be taken when a student 13 violates such policy; and 14 Establish procedures for parents and legal quardians to: 15 request information from school personnel about what 16 social media platforms have been or are intended to be 17 accessed as provided in subparagraph b of paragraph 1 18 of this subsection, and 19 prohibit their child from accessing one or more social b.
+20 media platforms as provided in subparagraph b of 2.1 paragraph 1 of this subsection.
+22 A local governing body shall take such steps as it deems 23 appropriate to implement and enforce its social media policy, which 24 shall include, but shall not be limited to: